therealedsheenan/contempo-deploy/README.md

 # contempo-deploy
-Contempo with deployment and CI feature using travis and aws
+Contempo starter with deployment feature using travis and aws.